 Hannah's portraits have been exhibited at the Saatchi Gallery, the Scottish Parliament and Durham Cathedral.
 In 2015 Hannah was long-listed in the BP Portrait Award for her portrait of Sir Trevor Nunn.

 While living in Jordan as an Arabic student in 2014, Hannah organised art projects with Syrian refugees for UNHCR, which were exhibited in Amman on World Refugee Day.
-This opportunity inspired Hannah to seek ways to combine her art and humanitarian work.
-During August 2017 she travelled to Northern Iraq, for an art project with Yezidi women who have escaped ISIS captivity.
+This opportunity inspired her to seek ways to combine her art and humanitarian work.
+Hannah's most recent project was in Kurdistan with Yezidi women who have escaped ISIS captivity.

 Hannah believes art can be used as powerful tool for advocacy and as a way to give a voice to the voiceless.